by Anna Bulakh – Jun 12, 2024 6:42:30 AM • 8 min

 Modern technologies deliver many benefits, completely transforming many areas of our lives.
 However, by changing the way we perceive reality, modern technologies sometimes create more problems than they solve.

 They can fake, fool, and disrupt moral norms.
-Today, we will dive into two popular and controversial technologies that are perceived in completely different ways.
+Today, we will dive into two popular and controversial generative AI technologies that are perceived in completely different ways.

 A Brief History of Adobe Photoshop